Real Estate Tax and Ownership Structuring

 Test rental yield through tax reality, not gross projection alone

 Rental income only becomes meaningful once tax, reporting burden, and operating friction are part of the picture.
-Use this page to ground the income thesis before it starts driving the ownership decision too strongly.
+Use this page to test the income thesis itself before it starts carrying too much of the ownership story.

 Use this next